iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 A transaction is `8019` trits and the payload - `sig_or_msg` field - is `6561` trits.
 This payload can hold a signature fragment or a message fragment.
 Since it has a limited size, a user often needs more than one transaction to fulfil their operation, for example signatures with security level `2` or `3` don't fit in a single transaction and user-provided message may exceed the allowance so they need to be fragmented across multiple transactions.
-Moreover, a value transaction doesn't make sense on its own because it would change the total amount of the ledger so it has to be paired with other complementary transactions that together will balance the total value to zero.
+Moreover, an input/output transaction doesn't make sense on its own because it would change the total amount of the ledger so it has to be paired with another complementary input/output transaction that together will balance the total value to zero.

 For these reasons, transactions have to be processed as a whole, in groups called bundles.
 A bundle is an atomic operation in the sense that either all or none of its transactions are accepted by the network.
 Even single